GENERAL GUIDELINES AND INFORMATION

 ELIGIBILITY PERIOD

-Entries must be for work conducted between January 2024 to March 2025 in order to be eligible to enter into the International Accounting Awards 2025.
+Entries must be for work conducted between January 2025 to January 2026 in order to be eligible to enter into the International Accounting Awards 2026.
 Your work must have made an impact during the time period and results you provide must be within this time frame.
 Elements of your work may have been introduced earlier and continued through this period, but your case should be based on data and results relative to the qualifying time period.

 DATES AND DEADLINES